 (A provision) that does not have to be strictly complied with; not mandatory (q.v.).

 Money paid out on behalf of another.
-In a solicitor's bill, a disbursement may include payments made on lodging documents, and stamp duty, for example.
+In a solicitor's bill, a disbursement may include payments made on lodging documents, or stamp duty, or medical reports, for example.

 Power to choose whether to do or not to do a certain thing, e.g. investigate a complaint.